rhomobile/rhomobile-docs/eb/en/edge/api/Database.md

 	* <code>myObject.isTableExist(<span class="text-info">STRING</span> tableName)</code>

 ### rollbackTransaction()
-<p>Rollback database transaction.
-This will cancel any pending actions to the database that were executed since the last Start and before a commit.</p>
+Rollback database transaction.
+This will cancel any pending actions to the database that were executed since the last Start and before a commit.

 ####Parameters
 <ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>